-All the same, the truth of the tactless words had hit its mark.
-Allura felt the bitter tears gathering behind her eyelids and decided to was time to clear out.
-"You're right of course.
+All the same, the truth of the tactless words had hit its mark; she felt the bitter tears gathering behind her eyelids and decided to was time to clear out.
+"You're right.
 Thank you, Lieutenant."
 Head bowed, she stepped around him and away from his merciless stare.

-"Princess, wait..."
 His low, apologetic tone surprised her and she turned to find his face just inches away from hers.
+She stiffened.

-"I had no right to speak that way to you and I'm sorry," he said, sincerely.
+"I had no right to speak that way to you," he said with sincerity, "and I'm sorry!"

-Lance sighed as he released her arm.
+He sighed as he released her arm.
 "Although I keep getting reminded on a daily basis how terribly green you are, I haven't forgotten that you've got more courage and strength of mind than any woman I've ever known.
 It will get better, and you'll get better."
 He affectionately patted her shoulder.
 "Don't let my crabbiness today get you down, Princess.
-You've learned a lot in a short time, under extreme pressure.
-Considering all that, you did okay for a first battle."
+You've learned a lot in a short time, under extreme pressure-considering all that, you did okay, especially for a first battle!"

-"Thank you, Lieutenant- although after my rookie mistakes, I hope you still want me," she replied gravely.
+"Thank you, Lieutenant," she replied gravely, "after all of my rookie mistakes, I can only hope you still want me."

 Allura gave him the priceless wide-eyed look he had come to know so well, the one that said she was aware of a hidden meaning but wasn't sure of what it was.
 She just hadn't gotten the hang of flirting yet.
 He doubted she ever would get it.

-"I have to go now, but I want you to know that I won't let the team down again."
+"I want you to know that I won't let the team down again!"
 She declared, her expression becoming serious once more.

-Lance could only nod silently, while his hand lifted to the cheek she had kissed.
-He looked stunned.
+The Red Lion pilot could only nod silently, while his hand lifted to the cheek she had kissed.